7/30/2019

 David Auld

 Thank you, Jessica, and good morning.
-In addition to Jessica, I am pleased to be joined on this call by Mike Murray, our executive vice president and chief operating officer, and Bill Wheat, our executive vice president and chief financial officer.
-The D.R.
-Horton team delivered a strong third quarter of 2019.
+In addition to Jessica, I am pleased to be joined on this call by Mike Murray, our Executive Vice President and Chief Operating Officer, and Bill Wheat, our Executive Vice President and Chief Financial Officer.
+The Dale Horton team delivered a strong third quarter of 2019.
 Our consolidated revenues increased 11% to $4.9 billion.
 Pre-tax income was $627 million, and our pre-tax profit margin was 12.8%.
-The spring selling season was solid, and our home-dutton gross margins improved sequentially.
-These results reflect the strength of our operational teams, our ability to leverage the D.R.
-Horton scale across our broad geographic footprint, and our product positioning to offer affordable homes across multiple brands.
+The spring selling season was solid, and our home building gross margins improved sequentially.
+These results reflect the strength of our operational teams, our ability to leverage the DL Horton scale across our broad geographic footprint, and our product positioning to offer affordable homes across multiple brands.
 As we have discussed on our last few calls, affordability concerns caused some moderation of demand for homes in late fiscal 2018 and early fiscal 2019.
 And in response, we increased sales incentives to improve our sales pace.
-Interest rates on mortgage loans have since decreased, and we reduced the level of incentives offered as the spring progressed.
+Interest rates on mortgage loans has since decreased, and we reduced the level of incentives offered as the spring progressed.
 We continue to see good demand and a limit to supply homes at affordable prices across our markets.
-At the same time, economic fundamentals and financing availability remains solid.
-We are pleased with our product positioning and our sales volumes of the June quarter and in July, which were in line with our expectations and normal seasonality.
-Our strategic focus is to continue consolidating market share while growing our revenues and profits, generating strong annual cash flows and maintaining a flexible financial position.
-With a conservative balance sheet that includes a ample supply of homes, lots and land to support growth, we are well positioned for the remainder of 2019 and future years, right?
+At the same time, economic fundamentals and financing availability remain solid.
+We are pleased with our product positioning and our sales volumes of the June quarter and in July. which were in line with our expectations and normal seasonality.
+Our strategic focus is to continue consolidating market share while growing our revenues and profits, generating strong annual cash flows and returns, and maintaining a flexible financial position.
+With a conservative balance sheet that includes an ample supply of homes, lots, and land to support growth, we are well positioned for the remainder of 2019 and future years, right?

 speaker